brianjcarroll8/Gatsby/docs/docs/add-offline-support-with-a-service-worker.md

 export const registerServiceWorker = () => true
 ```

-That's all!
-Gatsby will register your custom service worker.
+By returning true from the `registerServiceWorker` API, Gatsby will look for the `sw.js` file and register the custom service worker from your file.

 ## Removing the service worker